NaabZer/recipes_for_llms/README.md

 # Recipes for LLM's
 ## Recipe data extraction using text mining for LLM applications
-This is an experimental repository to use Text Mining to turn recipies, especially list of ingredients into a more searchable format.
+This is an experimental repository to use Text Mining to turn recipes, especially list of ingredients into a more searchable format.
 The idea is to create a more searchable format for recipes, so that you can more efficiently incorporate them with LLM Agents.

 Originally a school project, might keep working with it if it works out well.